bumbeishvili/Inject/README.md

 # inject
-Script Injecting
+## Script Injecting

-This repo will serve js scripts, which can be injected into websites

-using console, bookmark tab, tampermonkey or type of injectors
+This repo will serve js scripts, which can be injected into websites using console, bookmark tab, tampermonkey or other type of injectors

 # Sites :